HtmlUnit/htmlunit-neko/README.md

     </repository>

+## Porting from 2.x to 3.x

+    * change your pom.xml to switch to the new artifact
+    * adjust the imports
+        * net.sourceforge.htmlunit.cyberneko -> org.htmlunit.cyberneko
+        * net.sourceforge.htmlunit.xerces -> org.htmlunit.cyberneko.xerces

+For version 3 we have removed some features and some classes.
+If you have any problems or if you miss something important for your project, please open an issue.

 ## Start NekoHtml Development

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.